MahmoudFayed/RingWebAppOnHeroku/ring/README.md

 # Welcome to Ring

-Ring is an innovative and practical general-purpose multi-paradigm language.
+Ring is a practical general-purpose multi-paradigm language.
 The supported programming paradigms are Imperative, Procedural, Object-Oriented, Functional, Metaprogramming, Declarative programming using nested structures, and Natural programming.

-The language is portable (Windows, Linux, macOS, Android, WebAssembly, etc.) and can be used to create Console, GUI, Web, Games, and Mobile applications.
+The language is portable (MS-DOS, Windows, Linux, macOS, Android, WebAssembly, etc.) and can be used to create Console, GUI, Web, Games, and Mobile applications.

-The language is designed to be Simple, Small, Flexible, and Fast.
+The language is designed to be Simple, Small, and Flexible.

-# Innovative
+# Get Excited

-The language comes with better support for Natural Language Programming and Declarative Programming.
+Ring comes with better support for Natural Language Programming and Declarative Programming.

-The innovation comes in supporting these paradigms with new practical techniques on top of Object-Oriented Programming and Functional Programming.
+The language support these paradigms with new practical techniques on top of Object-Oriented Programming and Functional Programming.
 No need to know anything about (Compilers and Parsing).

 You get the language constructs ready for use to create domain-specific languages in a fraction of time.